|Median Rent||Median Sqft|

 Georgetown is ideally situated next to the Potomac River and is surrounded by plenty of greenspaces: Glover Archibald Park, Dumbarton Oaks Park, Rock Creek Park, and Georgetown Waterfront Park all border the neighborhood.
 While it may be the oldest part of the city, Georgetown’s M Street boutiques, upscale restaurants, and the constant hustle and bustle of cars and people give it a youthful, vibrant feel.
 Of course, the neighborhood is also home to Georgetown University.
 Between its student population and a half-dozen embassies near the waterfront, Georgetown also has an international flair.
 And ever since JFK and Jackie Kennedy moved here in the 1950s, it’s had a reputation for having the city’s best social scene, both for politicians and politicos alike.

-Once a playground for the elite, today Georgetown is about evenly divided between renters and buyers, and its shopping and restaurant scenes are among the city’s best.
+Once a playground for the elite, today Georgetown is about evenly divided between renters and buyers, and its shopping and restaurant scenes are among the Washington DC’s best.
 Homes and apartments in Georgetown can be found in a range of styles from modernist condo buildings to turn-of-the-century townhomes, many of which have recently been subdivided into apartments.
 Students and young professionals have flocked here as a result.
 From young to old, everyone loves Georgetown because there’s always something to see or do (or buy) here.

 Georgetown is bordered by natural boundaries like the Potomac River to the south, Glover Archbold Park and Dumbarton Oaks Park to the west and north, and Rock Creek Park to the east.
 Its main thoroughfares are M Street, which runs east to west, and Wisconsin Avenue, which bisects the neighborhood from north to south.
 Although there are plenty of parks, Georgetown has an urban “city” feel, and pedestrians abound.
 Parking in Georgetown is limited; in fact, street parking along M Street is not permitted during rush hour Monday-Friday.
 There is a public garage at the Shops at Georgetown Park as well as one on the campus of Georgetown University at the intersection of 37th and O Streets.